gjn/mf-chsdi/chsdi/public/doc/source/services/sdiservices.rst

 The following parameters are required:

 - geom: GeoJSON representation of the polyline (type = LineString)
 - elevation_models (optional): comma separated list of elevation models.
-For now, only one elevation model available.
+Two elevation models are available DTM25 and DTM2 (swissALTI3D).
 Default: DTM25
 - nb_points (optional): number of points used for the polyline segmentization.
 Default: 200
 - cb (optional): the name of the callback funtion
 - douglaspeuckerepsilon (optional): epsilon value (float) in meters used for the usage of the Douglas Peucker algorithm (http://en.wikipedia.org/wiki/Ramer-Douglas-Peucker_algorithm)